Suggested Searches

 How big is Gateway going to be?

 Gateway will be approximately 1/5 the size of the ISS by volume and 1/6 by mass.
-When fully assembled, Gateway will weigh around 63 metric tons, or 63,000 kg, and measure around 20 meters in length.
-By comparison, the ISS is 109 meters long.
+When fully assembled, Gateway will will have a mass of around 63 metric tons, or 63,000 kilograms, and measure 141 feet tall (43 meters), 62 feet wide (19 meters), and 67 feet long (20 meters).
+The space station will have a habitable volume of about 125 cubic meters.

 How many astronauts will live and work aboard Gateway?